lacolaco/ngconf2017-notes/DAY_1.md

 ## [Mischief Maker - LUKAS RUEBBELKE and ROGER TIPPING](https://www.youtube.com/watch?v=kW37RU5k8xM)

+- application developing stage
+- enlighten
+  - have a MIDI Keyboard, use navigator.requestMIDIAccess()
+- knowledge
+  - learn RxJS and Web MIDI API
+- understand
+  - raw data to view make senses
+- manifest
+  - "make music together"
+- perceive: notice
+  - perceive the impact of out actions
+  - we must ask the universe when we do something what is the impact, what are you trying to tell us
+  - you may want to record
+- reflect
+  - play the recorded audio
+- evolve
+  - multiple recording
+- review
+  - singing

 ## [ng-STEAM - JOE SKEEN and GWEN SKEEN](https://www.youtube.com/watch?v=39vCAvW0a7E)

 ## [The Memory Leak Brain Drain - JON BOYD](https://www.youtube.com/watch?v=cWHR-Eqe8q4)